Third-Party and Vendor Risk for Canadian Wealth-Management Firms

 Book a no-obligation review

-Making it manageable for a small firm
+Making it manageable for a small firm: what the rule requires, explained

 A small firm does not need an enterprise vendor-management platform.
 A maintained list of vendors, their data access, and their attestations, reviewed once or twice a year, covers most of the expectation.